AckerlyXu/heima/articles/sql-database/sql-database-connectivity-architecture.md

 ![architecture overview](./media/sql-database-connectivity-architecture/architecture-overview.png)

-The following steps describe how an connection is established to an Azure SQL database through the Azure SQL Database software load-balancer (SLB) and the Azure SQL Database gateway.
+The following steps describe how a connection is established to an Azure SQL database through the Azure SQL Database software load-balancer (SLB) and the Azure SQL Database gateway.

-- Clients within Azure or outside of Azure connect to the SLB, which has a a public IP address and listens on port 1433.
+- Clients within Azure or outside of Azure connect to the SLB, which has a public IP address and listens on port 1433.
 - The SLB directs traffic to the Azure SQL Database gateway.
 - The gateway redirects the traffic to the correct proxy middleware.
 - The proxy middleware redirects the traffic to the appropriate Azure SQL database.